markusfalk/git-workflow/README.md

 ### Test

-The test branch is a 'read only branch' that can be used to install a set of features onto a testint environment.
+The 'test' branch is a 'read only branch' that can be used to install a set of features onto a testing environment/stage/server.
 Simply merge any branch you want to test or cherry pick commits into this branch.
+You can have as many testing branches as you like.
+I am using  a 'pre-production-server' and 'test-server' branch.
+Whenever a push on one of those happens it is autmatically installed on one of those machines.

+* branched from any other (depending on what you want to test - could be hotfix branch, development a story or a feature)
-* never merges back into any other branch.
+* never merges back into any other branch!
+* delete after the test is finished succesfully

 ## Naming Convention

 ### Branches

-The name of a 'regular' branch consists of the following delimited by '-':
+The name of a branch consists of the following delimited by '-':

 * Date
-* is this branch a hotfix?
-* name of branch author
+* types - can be hotfix, story, feature, bugfix or task (see commits for more info on those types)
 * #issue
+* name of branch author. (makes it easy to identify who should clean up branches after release)
 * short description (use _ for spaces)

+Schema:
 ```
-YYYYMMDD-[hotfix]-<name>-<#issue>-<description>
+YYYYMMDD-<TYPE>-<#issue>[-<TYPE>-<#issue>]-<author-name>-<short_description>
 ```

 Example:
 ```
-20151006-m.falk-1234-my_new_branch
+20151006-BUGFIX-111-m.falk-a_standalone_bugfix
+20151006-FEATURE-123-m.falk-a_standalone_feature
+20151006-STORY-456-m.falk-a_story_we_work_on
+20151006-STORY-456-FEATURE-789-m.falk-subtask_of_a_story
 ```

 The exceptions to the rule are: